sasiqwerty/Mind/notepad/notepad.md

 ## 2023-10-20 04:52:24

-what do we call the point of time when you are not doing anything productve and your brain has no direction but dont want to sleep
+what do we call the point of time when you are not doing anything productive and your brain has no direction but dont want to sleep
 what is the solution when the mind is in this state? take a break and try to do what? its something I have to understand maybe

-## 2023-10-20 22:32:03
-this is a test, we are trying to add notes